NhoaKing-Tech/jarvis-streamdeck/README.md

 ```

 **Why editable install (`-e`)?**

 The `-e` flag installs the StreamDeck library in "development mode", which means any changes I make to the library code are immediately available without reinstalling.
-This is essential since I forked the repository and might need to modify it.
+This is essential since I forked the repository and might need to modify it once.

 **Why not `python setup.py install`?**

 That's deprecated!
 Modern Python development uses `pip install -e .` instead because:
 - It handles dependencies properly
 - It's easy to uninstall (`pip uninstall streamdeck`)
 - It's virtual environment aware
-- It's what professional Python developers use

----

 ### Step 2: Hardware Setup